sergey-shandar/public/notes/dweb/cryptographic-foundation.md

 (15 mins)

 1. Prove that the data is what we are looking for.
    A hash function.
+For example, `sha256`, `sha512`, `sha3-256`, etc.
+   And links, similar to HTTPS.
+For example, `sha256:35fe45...`.
+But this link is forever.

-2. Prove that the message is from a party.
+3. Prove that the message is from a party.
 - Example with a guard.
   ```
-  Bob in prison.
+  Bob is in prison.
-  A guard give him a message from Alice.
+  A guard gave him a message from Alice.
   How can Bob be sure that the message is from Alice?
 He can't trust a guard (transport layer).
-  Private, public key cryptography.
+  Private-public key cryptography.
   ```

+  Algorithms: elliptic curves, `secp256k1` is used in Bitcoin.
+Others, including post-quantum cryptography (PQC) and NIST approved.

 3. Trusted time stamps.